SpiderBlocker/TSA5511_PLL_Controller_Arduino/README.md

 - If used with the DRFS06 it is recommended to supply the controller separately from the TSA5511, as slight voltage fluctuations on the TSA5511 supply rail may cause a few ppm XTAL frequency deviation.
 This also allows unexpected TSA5511 POR events to be detected and counted; if both devices are power-cycled together, the POR count is reset with the controller.

 # Usage
 - Double-clicking SET opens the SYSTEM MENU.
 All system-setting edits remain in a temporary menu state and do not affect the active PLL/runtime configuration until **save changes** is selected.
-In system submenus, holding SET returns one level back while keeping pending changes until they are explicitly saved or discarded.
+System submenu settings show `SET to edit` while browsing; ordinary edit fields show the selected value prefixed with `>`, while the station-name editor uses its blinking cursor.
+Holding SET returns one level back while keeping pending changes until they are explicitly saved or discarded.
+A `*` at the upper-right of EXIT MENU marks pending unsaved changes.
 In the station name editor, SET confirms characters and holding SET returns from the editor while keeping the edited temporary name until it is explicitly saved or discarded.
 The available system settings are as follows:

 ```text